 Some sleepers don't like the feel of memory foam.

 Others will swear that they must have coils in their bed, or it isn't an actual mattress.

 Side sleepers like a different firmness than back sleepers.
 And on and on it goes.

 You probably have an idea of what you like in a bed, so shop the materials you are familiar with and that you have experienced sleeping on.

-Some people like a firm mattress, while others like a medium-firm one.
+Some people like a firm mattress, while others like it medium-firm.

 You either like to sink into a bed, or you hate that feeling.

-Fortunately, an RV mattress company will offer different firmness levels, often within the same mattress model.
+Fortunately, companies offer different firmness levels, often within the same mattress model.

-Look at the information on their website to get an idea of what you want, and when in doubt, talk to a representative to get expert advice.
+Look at the information on the website to get an idea of what you want, and when in doubt, talk to a representative to get expert advice.